jecki/DHParser/documentation_src/manuals/01_EBNF-grammars.rst

 There can be different kinds of whitespace with different meaning (and differing significance).
-For example, one can make a difference between horizontal whitespace (spaces and tabs) and vertical whitespace (including linefeeds).
+For example, one can make a difference between horizontal whitespace (spaces and tabs) and vertical whitespace (including line feeds).
 And there can be different sizes of whitespace with different meaning.
-For example in LaTeX, a single linefeed still counts as plain whitespace while an empty line (i.e. whitespace including two or more not linefeeds) signals a new paragraph.
+For example in LaTeX, a single linefeed still counts as plain whitespace while an empty line (i.e. whitespace including two or more not line feeds) signals a new paragraph.

 Finally, even the position of whitespace can make a difference.